-• Organise specific areas of the syllabus and provide teaching and supervision for graduate and undergraduate students in International Relations and related papers broadly conceived.
-These include:

-• Undergraduate: the post-holder would be expected to provide some lectures for the undergraduate core course in International Relations.

-• Undergraduate: To act as course convenor for either the course on International

-Relations in the Era of Two World Wars, or International Relations in the Cold War.

-• Graduate: teaching seminars on the development of the international system and topics in historical international relations.

-\circ $\;$ Graduate: contribute to methods teaching across a range of approaches to the study of international relations.

-• Graduate: the supervision of four to five M.Phil students on a range of topics, including strategic studies and historical IR.

-- Produce lecture notes or slides, and contribute to other course materials including reading lists and reference guides; - Engage in assessment and university examining at the undergraduate and graduate levels as required; - Participate in administrative tasks to support teaching, supervision and curriculum development; - Participate in the admission of graduate students; - Play an active role in the intellectual life of the Department, both during term-time and vacations.
+- Organise specific areas of the syllabus and provide teaching and supervision for graduate and undergraduate students in politics and related papers broadly conceived.
+These include: - Undergraduate DPIR: the post-holder would be expected to provide teaching (tutorials, classes and lectures) for the undergraduate paper on the Politics of China, the lectures focusing especially on the International Relations of China and the classes and tutorials across the whole of the paper. - Graduate OSGA: the post-holder would act as course provider for the OSGA M.Sc course on the International Relations of China and supervise a small number of M.Sc and M.Phil students working on topics related to the Politics and International Relations of China. - Graduate DPIR: the post-holder will be expected to teach graduate students on the core course of DPIR's M.Phil in International Relations, to supervise M.Phil students working on topics related to the Politics and International Relations of China, and contribute to doctoral research seminars and research design workshops. - The post-holder would be expected to produce lecture notes or slides and contribute to other course materials, including reading lists and reference guides. - Engage in assessment and university examining on the Politics and International Relations of China at the undergraduate and graduate levels as required. - Participate in administrative tasks to support teaching, supervision and curriculum development. - Participate in the admission of graduate students. - Play an active role in the intellectual life of the Department, both during term-time and vacations. - Be first contact for student matters relating to attendance, conduct, coursework, performance, and welfare (referring matters to appropriate others). - Gather and analyse feedback from students, colleagues, and examiners.

 The Department uses a system of 'stint points' to measure teaching and supervision workload: details of the current tariff may be found in the Appendix.
-This post has a DPIR stint expectation of 192 stint points per year.
+This post has a stint expectation of 216 stint points per year for DPIR and 72 stint points for OSGA.